 3. Cut your costs

 Get lean and reduce your costs.
-Is there a software solution that save hours of time and money?
+Which software solution saves hours of time and money?
 What about eliminating a redundant, outdated process?
-Can you cut down on expenses like office space, production costs or staffing.
+You can cut down on expenses like office space, production costs or staffing.
 Don’t overlook your subscriptions.
-Do you have an automated monthly payment for a service you no longer need?
+Cancel those automated monthly payment for services you no longer need.

 4. Raising prices